Remote selling for return to growth

 The past months have taken “on-the-job learning” to a whole new level, not least for sales teams that have had to respond quickly, and continually test and iterate.
 It has been a mammoth task to keep the critical revenue engines going.

-Maria Orlowski, Inflexion Director responsible for overseeing the portfolio’s commercial strategies, speaks with three Inflexion portfolio companies about how they are pivoting their sales approaches to succeed.
+Inflexion recently spoke with three portfolio companies about how they are pivoting their sales approaches to succeed.
 Tim Noble (CEO of Chambers and Partners), Maurice Peeters (CCO of Calco) and Alex Tillisch (Founder and Director of Ridgewall) candidly share their recipes for success, which include a few snags along the way.

 Protect what you have - maintaining revenues